Introduction to Financial Aid

 8. Payment options and financial clearance

 After you've been admitted, sent in your deposit, and are getting ready to enroll, you'll need to understand how to pay your balance.
 Our Business Office will send you a "pre-bill" in early June that will include your anticipated charges for that academic year.
-It's difficult to provide an actual final amount because charges are dependent on meal plan and residence hall selections.
+It's difficult to provide an actual final amount at that time because charges are dependent on meal plan and residence hall selections.
 Also, your final bill may be adjusted for changes in financial aid.

 - Learn about our payment options and plans to help you manage your student billing account